stavsap/ComfyUI-Discord-Bot/Docs/UserGuide.md

 View all current ref tuples.

-### /prefix {prefix}

-This will append a constant prefix in the beginning of a given message, prefix can include refs, and they will be handled accordingly.

-The prefix is stored per handler.

-### /prefix-del

-Will remove the current prefix if any set.

-### /prefix-view

-Will display the current prefix if any set.

-### /postfix {postfix}

-This will append a constant postfix in the end of a given message, postfix can include refs, and they will be handled accordingly.

-The postfix is stored per handler.

-### /postfix-del

-Will remove the current postfix if any set.

-### /postfix-view

-Will display the current postfix if any set.

 ### /handlers

 View all supported handler, the list is buttons, pressing a button will set the current handler as selected.